-I went to school for seven years, and attained a Masters degree in criminology from Simon Fraser University.
+I went to UNIVERSITY for seven years in order to (finally) get a Masters degree in criminology from Simon Fraser University.
 For the last several years I have had a fairly straightforward plan: after I retire from sport I will use my education in a law enforcement or law-related field .

 However, in the months since the Olympic Games, I have taken on a larger role in coaching than I have in previous years.
 This role has had resulted in me second-guessing my life plan.

 Could I make a career as a wrestling coach?
 Would I be satisfied and happy in this role?
 Would I even make a good coach?

 The girls on the SFU wrestling team are some of the kindest, most respectful, hardest working, and most dedicated group.
 Are all groups like this?
 Or is this just a special group that makes only them so enjoyable to work with?